sutt/py-llama-scripts/prompt-cache-1/readme.md

   - NLP microservices pipelines:
     - example: a) extract all employers b) normalize each employer candidate to a canonical form.

+  - How could you generate arbitrary evals?
+Something like generating different queries automatically and asking different models to produce an answer, or different seeds and see if there's any discrepencies on this.
+Produce a an implication question, e.g. since we're out of cheese pizza i should not add this an item to any orders, correct? is this jsut today or forever? etc.

+  - You could fine-tune in abbreviations and reasoning agents e.g. ItemLookup(exactMatch) but in minifed-javascript form.

 ### Todos